Put the “us” in inclusive

 Emojis and punctuation marks are read aloud by assistive tech, so place emoticons, hashtags and mentions at the end of a sentence to not disrupt.

 Provide descriptive image captions

 Descriptive captions and alternative text allow users to visualise images when they can’t see them.
 Facebook, Twitter, Instagram and LinkedIn provide technology to provide automatic alternative text, but it is not always 100% reliable.
-If alternative text is not available, make your captions more descriptive to fully detail the story.
+If alternative text is unavailable, make your captions more descriptive to detail the story fully.